-Music/Art/Drama
+Music/Art/Drama (not separately compensated)

 Teachers will provide general musical instruction and facilitate the development of appreciation and understanding of concepts.
 Monthly patriotic and traditional songs will be learned and sung at weekly school-wide assemblies.
 Opportunities for drama experience will also be provided in each classroom.
 Moreover, each student will participate in a school performance.